snidarian/Arduino_c0d3/README.md

 # Arduino_programs
-Rountines for Arduino sensors and hardware
+Rountines, code, libraries for Arduino sensors and hardware.